manschko/Darktide-Collectible/HL-18-66/Magistrati Oubliette/Scripters.md

 ## Location 1
-After the second drop down under the bride you just droped down from
+After the second drop down under the bride, you just dropped down from
 ![](images/20221121223218_1.jpg)

 ## Location 2
-Rigth befor you enter the magistrati in the watchtower to the right
+Right before you enter the chapel in the watchtower to the right

 ![](images/20221121203306_1_edit.jpg)

 ![](images/20221121203339_1_edit.jpg)
 ![](images/20221121203254_1.jpg)
 ## Location 3
-inside the chapel after the drop down
+Inside the chapel after the drop down
 ![](images/20221121224519_1.jpg)